Time in a Bottle: Jim Croce's Greatest Love Songs

 Time in a Bottle: Jim Croce's Greatest Love Songs is a greatest hits album by American singer-songwriter Jim Croce.
 It was released after his 1973 death and features sentimental songs compiled from his studio albums.
-The album peaked at #170 on the Billboard 200 during 1977.
+The album peaked at No. 170 on the Billboard 200 during 1977.
 Since its original release, it has also been reissued on cassette and compact disc.

+Reception

+In a retrospective review of the album for AllMusic, Stephen Thomas Erlewine stated that "Since it contains only his love ballads, fans who prefer his sweetly sentimental songs like 'Operator' and 'Time in a Bottle,' to story-songs like 'Bad, Bad Leroy Brown' and 'You Don't Mess Around With Jim,' will find Time in a Bottle the essential compilation." and that "Despite the amount of good material here, Photographs and Memories remains a better collection, because it presents both sides of the popular singer/songwriter."